-NINTH WITNESS STATEMENT OF PAUL STEVEN BROWN
+FIFTEENTH WITNESS STATEMENT OF PAUL STEVEN BROWN

-I, PAUL STEVEN BROWN of the City of Wolverhampton Council, Civic Centre, St Peter's Square, Wolverhampton, WV1 1RG WILL SAY AS FOLLOWS:

-- Except where indicated to the contrary, the facts in this statement are within my knowledge and are true.
+- I, PAUL STEVEN BROWN of the City of Wolverhampton Council, Civic Centre, St Peter's Square, Wolverhampton, WV1 1RG WILL SAY AS FOLLOWS: - 1.
+Except where indicated to the contrary, the facts in this statement are within my knowledge and are true.
 Where the facts in this statement are not within my direct knowledge, they are based on the source indicated and are true to the best of my information and belief.
-This is my third statement in these proceedings. - 2.
+This is my 15th statement in these proceedings. - 2.
 The City of Wolverhampton Council is the authority which is leading the joint application of the Councils of Wolverhampton, Dudley, Sandwell and Walsall (hereinafter referred to as the "Black Country Boroughs") seeking injunctive relief to restrain street racing (also referred to as car cruising) in the Black Country Boroughs. - 3.
 I have been employed since 25 June 2007 as a Senior Communications Adviser and latterly Communications Manager in the communications team of the City of Wolverhampton Council. - 4.
-In collaboration with my colleagues Pardip Nagra (ASB Team Leader) and Adam Sheen (Senior Solicitor, Legal Services) a communications plan has been developed, with the initial steps implemented, initially to raise awareness of the application to the High Court for an interim street racing injunction for the Black Country Area and, should the court be minded to grant this, to promote the existence of the injunction, and the power of arrest, once it is formally in place. - Recognising this is a joint enterprise, I have been liaising closely with my counterparts in the communications teams of Dudley, Sandwell and Walsall Councils and West Midlands Police.
-This is my ninth statement within these proceedings. - 6.
-I make this statement to confirm, for the avoidance of doubt, pursuant to the paragraph 2(1)(d) of the Order of 13 February 2023 (sealed Thursday 16 February 2023) ("the Order") the following "like" steps were taken to publicise the date of the review hearing (listed 15 May 2023 at 10.30 a.m.) (such steps being similar to the steps required to give publicity to the order of 13 February itself per paragraph 5 of the Order):
+In collaboration with my colleagues Pardip Nagra (ASB Team Leader) and Adam Sheen (Senior Solicitor, Legal Services) a communications plan has been developed, with the initial steps implemented, initially to raise awareness of the application to the High Court for an interim street racing injunction for the Black Country Area and, should the court be minded to grant this, to promote the existence of the injunction, and the power of arrest, once it is formally in place. - Recognising this is a joint enterprise, I have been liaising closely with my counterparts in the communications teams of Dudley, Sandwell and Walsall Councils and West Midlands Police. - 6.
+The order of the High Court made by the Honourable Mr Justice Ritchie on 19 May 2023 required the Claimants to take a series of publicity steps publicising the outcome of the hearing to bring notice of the hearing to the attention of "Persons Unknown".